 About Gaston Livery Stable

-Built in 1893, the Gaston Livery Stable is a former full-service livery stable located in Aiken, SC.
-It is significant for its role in the city’s turn-of-the-century transportation industry and as a notable example of brick, U-shaped barn design and construction.
-It is, also, important to equine and agricultural history.
-The barn retains an overall high degree of historic integrity.
+The Gaston Livery Stable was a full-service livery.
+It is significant for its role in the city’s turn-of-the-century transportation industry and is notable in equine and agricultural history.

-Originally constructed during the ownership of Jonathan Steadman, the stable was identified with the family of D.W.
-Gaston, Sr., who acquired the property in 1909.
+The property is identified with the family of D.W.
+Gaston, Sr., who acquired it in 1909.
 He operated the livery with his son, D.W.
 Gaston, Jr., until 1932.
 The business provided important services for year-round Aiken residents and members of the Winter Colony.

-A significant interior feature is the original, operational carriage lift.
-It is symbolic of Victorian ingenuity and simple mechanics.
-Its function was and is to move carriages and equipment from ground level to the second floor.
-It is the ONLY operational lift in the USA that we know of.
+A significant interior feature is the original, operational carriage lift that is symbolic of Victorian ingenuity and simple mechanics.
+The only operational lift in the USA that we know of, its function was and is to move carriages and equipment from ground level to the second floor.

 The items are available exclusively at Howell Printing, 345 Barnwell Avenue NW, Monday – Thursday